Every journey of change begins with a single decision.

 My roots are in India, I was born in Kenya, and primarily raised in Aotearoa, New Zealand, where I now reside.

+Over the past 10 years, I have worked in mainstream youth mental health systems - in clinics, schools, and residential care homes.
+I have also contributed to a variety of community initiatives including domestic violence prevention, values-based school holiday programmes, mental health initiatives and sustainable living projects.
 Along with lived experience of trauma recovery, I hold a master’s in applied community psychology.
-Over the past 10 years, I have worked in mainstream youth mental health systems - in clinics, schools, and residential care homes.
-I have also contributed to a variety of community initiatives including domestic violence prevention, values-based school holiday programmes, mental health intit and sustainable living projects.

 In 2024, my personal and professional experiences led me to private practice - focusing on trauma recovery and providing one-on-one sessions, psychoeducation, and integrative group experiences.

-My offerings are a complementary, holistic alternative to conventional trauma support - recognising the intelligence of the body, the importance of context and meaning, and the wisdom held in lived experience.
-I support healing through awareness, integration, and connection, rather than relying solely on diagnosis or medication.
+My offerings are a complementary, holistic alternative to conventional mental health support - recognising the intelligence of the body, the importance of context and meaning, and the wisdom held in lived experience.
+I support healing through awareness, integration, and connection, rather than diagnosis or medication.

-When I’m not immersed in my work, I focus on my own wellbeing — enjoying creativity, time in nature, and laughter with loved ones.
-I’m learning to grow food, love experimenting in the kitchen, and value solitude, movement, and time with furry friends.
+When I’m not immersed in my work, I actively focus on my own wellbeing — exploring my creativity, spending time in nature, and laughing with loved ones.
+I’m learning to grow food and love experimenting in the kitchen.
+I value solitude, movement, and time with furry friends!

 Having moved through several difficult chapters in my life, I’ve come to genuinely appreciate life in all its simplicity and complexity.
 I hold a strong spiritual growth mindset and remain curious about new ways of seeing, being, and living in this world.